-acheal Aspirate sample collection (only patients on a breathing machine) Fluid from the trachea (windpipe) will be collected while you are on a breathing machine.
+Study Procedure 9: Tra acheal Aspirate sample collection (only patients on a breathing machine) Timing Fluid from the trachea (windpipe) will be collected while you are on a breathing machine.
 This will be done on study Day 0 (today) 2, 4, 6, and 14 if the participant is on a breathing machine that day.
-Patients on a breathing machine have a breathing tube in their trachea that connects their lungs to the breathing machine.
+Explanation Patients on a breathing machine have a breathing tube in their trachea that connects their lungs to the breathing machine.
 A smaller tube, called a suction catheter, will be placed through the larger tube and fluid will be gently sucked out.
-Tracheal suctioning is regularly done for patients on breathing machines.
+Risks or Discomforts Tracheal suctioning is regularly done for patients on breathing machines.
 Complications are rare.
 These include a drop in oxygen level (hypoxemia), bleeding, and moving the breathing tube out of the trachea.
 Using the fluid for research instead of throwing it away does not pose any risk to you.
-Nothing for you to do.
-We will insert a flexible tube called a suction catheter through the breathing tube in your trachea.
+What you will do Nothing for you to do.
+What we will do We will insert a flexible tube called a suction catheter through the breathing tube in your trachea.
 Gentle suction will be performed to remove a small amount of fluid for testing.